Skip to content

 wireframe bool

 If True, displays the mesh as a wireframe.
-Works both with backend pygel3d and k3d.
-Defaults to True.
+Defaults to False.

 True

-If True, applies flat shading to the mesh.
-Works only with backend k3d.
+If True, displays the visualization inline, useful for multiple plots.
+Works only with backend pyvista.
 Defaults to True.

 True